 - Owens Cluster: A 23,392-core Dell Intel Xeon E5-2680 v4 machine

 - 648 nodes have 28 cores per node and 128 GB of memory per node

-- 16 nodes have 48 cores, 1.5 TB of memory, for large Symmetric Multiprocessing (SMP) style jobs
+- 16 nodes have 48 cores and 1.5 TB of memory for large Symmetric Multiprocessing (SMP) style jobs

-- Theoretical system peak performance 750 teraflops (CPU only)
+- Theoretical system peak performance of 1.5 petaflops

 - GPU Computing: All OSC systems now support GPU Computing.
 Specific information is given on each cluster's page.